kevinkovalchik/RawQuant/docs/ch_RawQuant_Instructions_ver-Mar2018.md

 Let's walk through the setup:

-1. It is a good idea to create a central folder somewhere you will remember that we can store all of our files in for installation.
+1. Navigate to your folder containing all the downloaded files using your file browser.

 2. Install Python by double clicking the downloaded executable.
 Use the default "Install Now" option.
+You should see the screen below when it completes successfully.

 	![alt text](screens/screen1_crop.png)